plast-lab/doop/docs/documentation.md

 each line of output to the given closure.
 * `toString()` - returns a representation of the analysis as a String (used for debugging).

-All the other methods of the class are either private or protected, as they are used to implement the "internal details" of executing an analysis.
+All the other methods of the class are either private or protected, as they are used to implement "internal details" of executing an analysis.

 #### doop.core.AnalysisOption